pixelgalaxies/crescendo/README.md

-# Crescendo
+# Crescendo v2.0
 ### Crescendo is a mobile-first grid framework built with the Flexible Box Layout Module or as you might know it, Flexbox.
 Besides the grid, Crescendo features a few utility/ styling classes for things like jumbotrons and ghost buttons.

 ### Support
 Crescendo was built in Google Chrome.
-However, it will work in Firefox, Edge, and Opera as well.
-Safari does not support the functionality used in Crescendo.
+However, it will work in all modern browsers (Opera, Moilla Firefox, Microsoft Edge, Safari).

 To use Crescendo, just paste this snippet into your head tags: